-Paradoxical Thinking
+Paradoxical thinking

-The ambiguous loss a family caregiver feels is rooted in a profound and painful paradox, an apparent contradiction that is true.
+The ambiguous loss a caregiver feels is rooted in a deep and painful paradox, an apparent contradiction that is nevertheless true.

-Paradoxical thinking (which can also be referred to as "both/and" thinking) is a way for caregivers to explore, and learn to tolerate or live with, the many uncomfortable ambiguities that arise out of the disease.
+Paradoxical thinking (which can also be referred to as "both/and" thinking) is a way for caregivers to explore, and learn to tolerate or live with, the many uncomfortable uncertainties that are a result of dementia.
 Using paradoxical thinking as a tool can help caregivers begin to make sense of what is happening and their complex feelings.
-The goal is for them to learn how to hold the paradox, and accept two opposing or seemingly contradictory ideas at the same time.
+The goal is for them to learn how to hold the paradox and accept two opposing or seemingly contradictory ideas at the same time.